josephm1/Safe-API-Doc/index.md

 ### SAFE Accounts

 An account on the SAFE Network is needed for uploading data.
 The current Test Network has restrictions on how much data you can 'PUT' on the Network.
-It measures your use in 'PUTS', each action preformed on the Network other than 'READ' costs PUTS.
+It measures your use in 'PUTS'.
+Each action preformed on the Network other than 'READ' costs PUTS.
 Each account is limited to 1000 PUTS.
 This will change when SAFE Coin is implemented.

 ## SAFE API Flow